 Why Should I Make My Restaurant EMV Compliant?

-Four Tips for Easier EMV Implementation
+4 Tips for Easier EMV Compliance in Your Restaurant

 It’s critical that you train your entire staff thoroughly when it comes to any new tech changes.
 For an update this substantial, schedule a team training session to get everyone on the same page at once and answer everyone’s questions together.
 Be sure that shift managers have even more rigorous training so that there is always an expert on hand at each shift.

-2. Help your guests.
+2. Help your guests understand EMV compliance

-4. Plan ahead.
+4. Plan ahead

-Now that EMV technology has made it to the U.S., it’s not going away.
-In fact, it’s likely that we’ll start to move toward a pay and PIN option, as opposed to the current pay and sign procedure.
+It’s likely that we’ll start to move toward a pay and PIN option, as opposed to the current pay and sign procedure.
 If you’re making a big investment in your restaurant’s technology for EMV implementation, be sure that the technology you select can grow with you into the future.